cescoffier/quarkus-llm-workshop/docs/content/workshop/02-slot2.md

 ## Summary

 That concludes the second slot of the workshop.
-We have seen how to use a local LLM (LLAMA2) to build a chat bot.
+We have seen how to use a local (or hosted) LLM (LLAMA2) to build a chat bot.
 We have also looked into the ingestion and RAG patterns to extend the LLM with local documents.